-McCarthy’s also created Sports Biz USA.
+Previousy, McCarthy created Sports Biz USA in 2012.
 He broke the news that Jay Glazer was working on a daily football show for Fox Sports 1.
 His candid, one-on-one interview with ESPN anchor Sage Steeele in Sports Biz USA was cited in Deadspin’s story: “How ESPN ditched journalism and followed Skip Bayless to the bottom: A Tim Tebow story.”

-He also contributed to the daily newspaper, Newsday, where he covered the NFL, college football, college basketball, golf and boxing.
+He also freelanced for the daily newspaper, Newsday, where he covered the NFL, college football, college basketball, golf and boxing.
 He reported on the competition between Barclays Center in Brooklyn and Madison Garden in Manhattan, as well as the best New Yorkers to follow on Twitter, for USA TODAY’s Best of New York issue.

 A multi-media journalist, McCarthy’s also a videographer who’s shot his own video interviews with Henrik Lundqvist, Tom Brady, Joe Namath, and David Ortiz.
 He created USAT’s online NFL Announcers Poll and engaged in “Open Mikes” debates in print and online.